Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Introduction

 Reif \cite{Reif87} and later Miltersen et al. \cite{MiltersenSVT94} proved that $P$-Completeness of a problem also implies hardness of the problem in the dynamic setting.
 The work of Miltersen et al. \cite{MiltersenSVT94} shows that if the ordered DFS tree is updateable in $O({\mathbf{polylog}}(n))$ time, then the solution of every problem in class $P$ is updateable in $O({\mathbf{polylog}}(n))$ time.
 In other words, maintaining the ordered DFS tree is indeed the hardest among all the problems in class $P$.
 In our view, this hardness result, which is actually for only the ordered DFS tree problem, has proved to be quite discouraging for the researchers working in the area of dynamic algorithms.
 This is evident from the fact that for all the static graph problems that were solved using DFS traversal in the 1970's, none of their dynamic counterparts used a dynamic DFS tree \cite{HenzingerK99,HolmLT01,KapronKM13,RodittyZ08,Chan06,ChanPR08,Duan10}.

 Apart from the hardness of the ordered DFS tree problem in dynamic environment, very little progress has been achieved even for the problem of maintaining any DFS tree.
-Franciosa et al. \cite{FranciosaGN97} designed an incremental algorithm for a DFS tree in a DAG.
+Franciosa et al. \cite{FranciosaGN97} designed an incremental algorithm for a DFS tree in a directed acyclic graph (DAG).
 For any arbitrary sequence of edge insertions, this algorithm takes $O(mn)$ total time to maintain a DFS tree from a given source.
-Recently Baswana and Choudhary \cite{BaswanaC15} designed a decremental algorithm for a DFS tree in DAG that requires expected $O(mn\log n)$ total time.
-For undirected graphs, recently Baswana and Khan \cite{BaswanaK14} designed an $O(n^2)$ total time incremental algorithm for maintaining a DFS tree.
+Recently, Baswana and Choudhary \cite{BaswanaC15} designed a decremental algorithm for a DFS tree in a DAG that requires expected $O(mn\log n)$ total time.
+For undirected graphs, recently Baswana and Khan \cite{BaswanaK14} designed an incremental algorithm for maintaining a DFS tree requiring $O(n^2)$ total time.
 These algorithms are the only results known for the dynamic DFS tree problem.
 Moreover, none of these existing algorithms, though designed for only a partially dynamic environment, achieves a worst case bound of $o(m)$ on the update time.
+Furthermore, none of these results proves that general DFS is not as hard as ordered DFS in the dynamic environment.
+This is because the speculations of having to incur a complete recomputation in the worst case after an update is not disproved by amortized bounds resulting in the perceived $O(m)$ {\em barrier} for general DFS as well.
 So the following intriguing questions remained unanswered till date: \begin{itemize} \item Does there exist any fully dynamic algorithm for maintaining a DFS tree? \item Is it possible to achieve worst case $o(m)$ update time for maintaining a DFS tree in a dynamic environment? \end{itemize}

 Not only do we answer these open questions affirmatively for undirected graphs, we also use our dynamic algorithm for DFS tree to provide efficient solutions for a couple of well studied dynamic graph problems.
 Moreover, our results also handle vertex updates which are generally considered harder than edge updates.
+Furthermore, our results finally prove that general DFS is indeed not as hard as ordered DFS in the dynamic setting as was the case in parallel setting.